John Golden Theatre: Seating areas

 The rear of the orchestra contains doors from the ticket lobby, which leads to a promenade behind a modern wall.
 There are decorative exit signs above the doorways, which are at the center of the rear wall.
 The orchestra floor is raked, and the eastern wall is curved inward due to the presence of the Bernard B. Jacobs Theatre next door.
-The orchestra and its promenade contain walls with rough stucco blocks.
-Lighting sconces are mounted onto the wall.
+The orchestra and its promenade contain walls with rough stucco blocks, and there are lighting sconces mounted onto the walls.
 Two staircases lead between the orchestra and the balcony.
 The orchestra level is wheelchair-accessible, but there are no elevators to the balcony.
 On either side of the front section of the orchestra, there are pointed arches with two pairs of doors.
 The doors are flanked by twisting columns and contain decorative exit-sign frames above them.
 There are also shields on the walls, high above the arches.
 The doorways originally had red velour curtains, which were restored during a 2013 renovation.

 The balcony level is divided into front and rear sections by an aisle halfway across its depth, where ornate metal railings surround the staircases.
 The front section curves forward toward the walls and contains decorative metal balustrades.
 As at the orchestra level, the walls contain lighting sconces.
 The walls consist of paneled stucco blocks with low relief Moorish designs.
 There are arched doorways with exit doors at the front of the balcony.
 Above the wall is a geometric frieze, which forms the wall's cornice.
 Geometric-patterned panels are placed along the front and underside of the balcony.
 Lights have been installed in front of the balcony.

 Other design features

 Next to the arched exits at orchestra level is an elliptical proscenium arch.
 The archway is flanked by a pair of twisted columns, above which are colonettes that rise to the imposts of the arch.
 There is a band with geometric patterns along the arch itself.
-The coved ceiling is composed of arched ribs, which separate the auditorium into sections.
-The arches are supported on corbels on each wall, with twisting colonettes beside each corbel, while the ribs themselves have low-relief cameos, shields, and geometric patterns.
+The coved ceiling is divided into sections by arched ribs, which separate the auditorium into sections.
+The arches are supported by corbels on each wall, with twisting colonettes beside each corbel, while the ribs themselves have low-relief cameos, shields, and geometric patterns.
 A frieze with geometric patterns runs just below the ceiling.
 At the rear of the auditorium, the ceiling has a flat surface with a technical booth surrounded by grilles.
 The depth of the auditorium to the proscenium is 24 ft 9 in, while the depth to the front of the stage is 27 ft 5 in.